RensTillmann/cli-common-commands/vim.md

 999@q
 ```

-#### 8) Replace all other none sanitized strings with correct domain name from both http and https > https
+#### 8) Replace all other none serialized strings with correct domain name from both http and https > https
 ```
 :%s/https\{0,1}:\/\/myolddomain\.com/https:\/\/newdomain\.com/g
 ```